-- 1. Low level of economic diversity - Weak business enabling environment to propel private sector
+- National aspiration of 10%. - 2.
+Weak business enabling environment to propel private sector.

-- County Government to improve worksite related infrastructure such as electricity, water and internet connectivity to support the MSEs, which are the bedrock for economic transformation - County Government to support growth of manufacturing firms that use raw materials sourced - in the county and encourage consumption and use of locally manufactured goods in promoting the Build Kenya, Buy Kenya initiative - County Government to collaborate with the National Government in setting up Special Economic Zones and Industrial Parks by providing adequate land
+- County Government to Improve worksite related infrastructure such as electricity, water and internet connectivity to support the MSEs, which are the bedrock for economic transformation - County Government to support growth of manufacturing firms that use raw materials sourced in the County and encourage consumption and use - of locally manufactured goods in promoting the Build Kenya, Buy Kenya initiative - County Government to collaborate with National Government in setting up Special Economic Zones and Industrial Parks by providing adequate land